adityaranjan858/namaste_react/chapter-11 Data is the New Oil/Chapter11.md

   }
 }
 ```
 `Context Consumer:` The Context Consumer is a component that subscribes to the changes in the context provided by its nearest Context Provider ancestor.
 It allows components to access the context data without the need for prop drilling.
 The Consumer component is used within the JSX of a component to consume the context data.
 It takes a function as its child, and that function receives the current context value as an argument.
+> We use `consumer` in class component.

 Here's an example:

 ```
 // Child component consuming the context